 H. Student-Athletes and NCAA Information-Sharing Requirements

-As part of its commitment to fostering an athletic culture that supports student safety, the NCAA requires all student-athletes to self-disclose any personal conduct that resulted in an investigation or discipline through a Title IX proceeding or in a criminal conviction for sexual, interpersonal, or other acts of violence.
+Beginning in the 2022-2023 Academic Year: As part of its commitment to fostering an athletic culture that supports student safety, the NCAA requires all student-athletes to self-disclose any personal conduct that resulted in discipline through a Title IX proceeding or in a criminal conviction for sexual, interpersonal, or other acts of violence.
 Failure to accurately and fully disclose this information could result in penalties, including loss of eligibility to participate in athletics.